 Try cleaning the substrate with the wrong solution and you may leave behind a waxy build up, invisible, but deadly to adhesive vinyl.
 Small spots of oil, grease, and contaminants can reduce even the best looking fleet graphics to looking like something out of a demolition derby.
 And it’s not only cleaning the substrate, it’s knowing the vinyl will adhere to the surface.
 Is the surface ready for adhesive vinyl graphics?
 Graphics applied to fresh uncured paint, or over rust and dents usually only leads to disappointment.

 We Can Help

 Using the correct adhesive vinyl, properly applying the graphics, and following these simple preparation steps ensures your vehicle graphics will work as intended.
 So, if you want to be 100% completely certain your vehicle is ready for adhesive vinyl installation, hire a pro.
+Because prepping a vehicle for graphics installation is critical.
 If we can answer any questions or help you with the surface preparation of your fleet, Contact Us, because we’re prepared to help you!